victorflorez/victorflorez.github.io/index.md

 ## About:
-I currently hold the position of Assistant Professor at the Department of Public Health at Universidad del Norte in Barranquilla, Colombia.
-Concurrently, I am pursuing my Ph.D. in Environmental Health Sciences with a specialization in Environmental Epidemiology at the University of Wisconsin, Milwaukee, under the guidance of Dr. Amy Kalkbrenner.
-My doctoral research focuses on investigating the impact of environmental exposures on neurodevelopment in children.
+I currently hold the position of Bridge to Faculty (B2F) Postdoctoral Research Associate at the Division of Epidemiology and Biostatistics at the University of Illinois Chicago.
+Concurrently.
+My current research focuses on investigating the impact of environmental exposures on children's neurodevelopment.
 My professional journey has provided me with a diverse background in epidemiology, encompassing environmental, social, and clinical aspects.

 I highly appreciate diversity, inclusion, and a sense of belonging.
 My dedication extends to fostering these principles not only in research, academia, and clinical practice, but also in other spheres.